Maies2096/github-tutorial/README.md

 > Hold up.

-What if :  your local repo disappears due to a virus What if : your repo got delet\ed on accident
+What if :  your local repo disappears due to a virus What if : your repo got deleting\ed on accident
 What if :you want to work off someones project for yourself,

 Now that you know how to backup your local, you should learn how to clone!